jinokwon/Basic_Cpp_Programming/README.md

 # CPP_Programming

-This is a repo for my self-study of C++.
+This is a repo for basic C++ syntax.
 Also contains a few example programs from texbooks.